TheSil/docker-approach-test/README.md

 This will use clean instance of the build image and execute the build script accordingly, then moving the output of the container and removing it.

-### Deploy image (approach0_deploy:latest)
+## Deploy images

 Work in progress...
-Need to probably split indexing and web to separate containers, and especially be able to persist indexed data.
+Need to make different images for indexer and for search daemon and web.

+Current (not tested) idea is:
+- start web container with network ability to connect to searchd container
+- start indexer container with configurable input (to be able to persist index outside of the container)
+- start search daemon with configurable index input (copy the output from indexer container before if needed)

+Then we can just restart the search daemon if index needs an update.

 ## TODO